-The Hungarian Government has given approval for the restoration of one of the country's most famous Roman Catholic cathedrals.
+Background: The Hungarian Government has given approval for the restoration of one of the country's most famous Roman Catholic cathedrals.
 It is in the town of Kecskemet, on the Hungarian Plain, and the local authorities hope that the restoration will attract a large number of tourists, both from home and abroad.

 SYNOPSIS: Scaffolding now hides much of the beauty of Kecskemet Cathedral.
 The seventy-four metre high church was built towards the end of the eighteenth century.

 But in recent years it has been largely neglected, and was in danger of being destroyed, until a national body decided that urgent repairs were necessary.